The InLinks Topic Planner

 This is where the cluster has a pillar page but needs supporting content to be really useful.

-In this cluster, Keto Breakfast, a top page has been specified, but the sub-pages are yet to be fulfilled.
-Your next job is to associate or write content that fulfils the subpage targets that InLinks has specified.
-These are 11 area in which keto breakfast can be expanded with useful content.
+In this cluster, Keto Breakfast, a top page has been specified, but the subpages have yet to be fulfilled.
+Your next job is to associate or write content that fulfills the subpage targets that InLinks has specified.
+There are 11 areas in which Keto Breakfast can be expanded with helpful content.

-Luckily, the basic theory here still applies.
-Just go through, press associate, then find a URL that fulfils these areas.
-You can see that ‘casserole’ and ‘muffins’ related pages have already been detected and automatically associated by the tool.
+Luckily, the basic theory still applies.
+Go through, press associate, and find a URL that fulfills these areas.
+You can see that the tool has already detected and automatically associated related pages for ‘casserole’ and ‘muffins.’

 Once all of this has been finished, you can sit back and enjoy the third category.